-- 20. Plaintiff William Lucero is a resident of the State of California. - 21.
-Plaintiff Rhonda Boggs is a resident of the State of Georgia. - 22.
-Plaintiff Jerome Jeffy is a resident of the State of New York. - 23.
-Plaintiff Sandy Kontura is a resident of the State of Ohio. - 24.
-Defendant Tommie Copper, Inc. is a Delaware corporation and maintains a principal place of business in Westchester County.
-Founded in 2010 by Defendant Thomas Kallish, Tommie Copper Inc. manufactures and sells a line of copper-infused products purportedly designed as "natural solution" to address pain relief, repair tissue or accelerate recovery, neutralize "free-radicals", and improve muscular power, strength, endurance, and injury management.9 Tommie Copper describes itself as "representing the next evolution of performance and recovery apparel."
-Since its inception, Tommie Copper Inc. has developed a significant e-commerce consumer base.
-Tommie Copper markets its products through various advertising methods, including direct response television commercials and infomercials, television shows, and online advertising that include an active social media presence.
+- 20. Plaintiff William Lucero is a citizen and resident of the state of California. - 21.
+Plaintiff Rhonda Boggs is a citizen and resident of the state of Georgia. - 22.
+Plaintiff George Potzner is a citizen and resident of the state of Iowa. - 23.
+Plaintiff Jerome Jeffy is a citizen and resident of the state of New York. - 24.
+Plaintiff Sandy Kontura is a citizen and resident of the state of Ohio - 25.
+Plaintiff Kathleen Bishop is a citizen and resident of the state of Florida. - 26.
+Plaintiff Raymond Henderson is a citizen and resident of the state of Florida. - 27.
+Defendant Tommie Copper, Inc. is a Delaware corporation and maintains a principal place of business in Westchester County, New York.
+Founded in 2010 by Defendant Thomas Kallish, Tommie Copper Inc. manufactures and sells a line of copper-infused compression products (the "Products") purportedly designed as a "natural solution" to address pain relief, repair tissue or accelerate recovery, neutralize "free-radicals", and improve muscular power, strength, endurance, and injury management.
+Tommie Copper describes itself as